777PolarFox777/carcassonne-test/README.md

-# caracassonne-test
+# carcassonne-test
-An attempt to create online version of well-known Carcassonne game for learning purpose
+An attempt to create an online version of the well-known Carcassonne game for learning purposes